terracenter/gentoo_install/README.md

 ### Mounting the necessary filesystems

-In addition to LVM filesystem we created in our local disk, other pseudo-filesystems are created during system boot that is needed to chroot into our new environment:
+In addition to the LVM filesystem we created in our local disk, other pseudo-filesystems are created during system boot that is needed to chroot into our new environment:

 :warning: If you are setting an environment without `SystemD`, then you can skip the `--make-rslave` lines